Planning and installing vegetative buffers

 • Budget 2 offers an enhanced buffer with a conifer and shrub row as well as a deciduous tree row to provide summer shade

-Fictional farm budget scenario - basic and enhanced buffer options:
+An imaginary farm budget scenario with basic and enhanced buffer options:

 Note: These are hypothetical numbers.
 True industry costs have to be investigated for each site.
 Other site specific costs may arise which would increase the overall budget.